310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 {% endbubble %}

 {% bubble Shinobu curious %}
-“Tropical Island Troppeys” truly have a deep history… There is still quite a lot we could learn about them, isn’t there?
+‘Tropical Troppeys’ truly have a deep history… There is still quite a lot we could learn about them, isn’t there?

 But I’m certain that there is a deeper meaning to our encounter with them.
 I will try to learn more about mascot characters through this job.
 {% endbubble %}